closeio/making.close.com/_posts/2023-06-15-native-enums-or-check-constraints-in-postgresql/index.md

 ## Conclusion

-Because of all the advantages of the `CHECK` constraint, and the relatively small disadvantage of the update procedure being a little more elaborate even in the simpler cases, we've decided to go with `CHECK` constraints instead of native enums in PostgreSQL.
+Because of not having to fully lock down the database for the migration of the `CHECK` constraint, and the relatively small disadvantage of the update procedure being a little more elaborate even in the simpler cases, we've decided to go with `CHECK` constraints instead of native enums in PostgreSQL.